-You or your authorized representative may send a written request for an appeal to:
+You or your authorized representative may send a written request for a Medical or Prescription Drug appeal to:

 UnitedHealthcare - Appeals P.O.
 Box 30432 Salt Lake City, Utah 84130-0432

 For urgent care requests for Benefits that have been denied, you or your provider can call UnitedHealthcare at the toll-free number on your ID card to request an appeal.